storageos/tutorials/mysql/004-failover.md

 Now, let's check that the data was persisted and is accessible on another node.

-Make a note of the location on which the volume got initially prosioned on:
+Make a note of the location on which the volume got initially provisioned on:

 `kubectl exec -ti cli -n kube-system -- storageos get volume`{{execute}}